shaik1002/biggitlabbomb/doc/development/ee_features.md

 1. Is this a **GitLab Premium** or **GitLab Ultimate** feature?
    - Based on the plan you choose to use the feature in, add the feature identifier to `PREMIUM_FEATURES` or `ULTIMATE_FEATURES`.
-1. Will this feature be available globally (system-wide for the GitLab instance)?
+1. Will this feature be available globally (system-wide at the GitLab instance level)?
     - Features such as [Geo](../administration/geo/index.md) and
       [Database Load Balancing](../administration/postgresql/database_load_balancing.md) are used by the entire instance and cannot be restricted to individual user namespaces.
 These features are defined in the instance license.
       Add these features to `GLOBAL_FEATURES`.

 ### Guard your EE feature